michael-collins/feeling-responsive/collections/_assignments/project-1.md

    * 150 words minimum
 3. Participate in work critique with peers

+#### Week 5: (Optional)

+1. Submit work revisions based on peer and instructor feedback.
+This is optional.

 ### Writing a work statement

 A work statement is a clear articulation about what you've made.
 This is not a journal entry, where you might feel compelled to complain about problems you've had with software, or that it didn't turn out how you wanted.
 Instead, imagine this is being printed in a magazine, or put on the side of a gallery.
 What do you want your viewers to come away with?